NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 * `Result`: The result of the laboratory test.
 * `Units`: The units of the result (NTU).

+Each of these variables within a data frame is a vector.
+All data frames are rectangular which means that all vectors in a data frame have the same length.

 R can read many types of data.
 Some specialised extensions can connect R to Excel spreadsheets, SQL databases, scrape data from websites, and many other sources.
-The `extract_data.R` file in the case study folder shows how the turbidity data was extracted from a corporate SQL server.
+The `extract_data.R` file in the case study folder shows how the turbidity data was extracted from a corporate SQL server, using the RODBC library.

 Many organisations maintain spreadsheets as their single source of truth.
 If a spreadsheet is indeed your only solution to store data, you should stick to some simple rules to be able to easily use it in R, or any other data science package:

 * Use only the top row as a header.
 * Don't use colours to indicate values.
 * Prevent using spaces in column names.
 * Don't add any calculations in the data tab.
-* Every cell below a column should be a data point or remain empty
+* Every cell should be a data point or remain empty.

 Following these guidelines, you can store your data in a clean way that simplifies analysing the results with R or any other analytical software.